avaerickson/GCW_Habitat_Analysis/README.md

 The Golden-cheeked Warbler is a bird endemic to the Ashe Juniper and Oak woodlands of Texas.
 Since 1990, the Warbler has been on the U.S. Fish and Wildlife Service’s endangered species list due to “habitat loss and fragmentation”.

-However, the General Land Office and the Texas Public Policy Foundation have filed lawsuits in an attempt to remove the Warbler from the endangered species list.This decision will remove protections of the Oak-Juniper woodlands, and may open the door for increased development of natural Texas landscapes.
+However, the General Land Office and the Texas Public Policy Foundation have filed lawsuits in an attempt to remove the Warbler from the endangered species list (Reed & Metzger, 2023).
+This decision will remove protections of the Oak-Juniper woodlands, and may open the door for increased development of natural Texas landscapes.

 In my project, I evaluated how Warbler habitat has changed from 2001 to 2021 in an effort to determine if delisting the bird is justified.
 In order for the Warbler to be justifiably delisted, several requirements laid out in a “recovery plan” by the USFWS must be met.
 This recovery plan emphasizes that there must be “at least one viable, self-sustaining population in each of 8 Recovery Regions” throughout the Warbler’s breeding range (USFWS, 1991).